 Hulu just started streaming American Horror Story’s Roanoke, and Netflix has the entire series of both Salem and Penny Dreadful.
-Not to mention the copious amounts of bone chilling True Crime documentaries that can be found across the various streaming platforms.
+Not to mention the copious amounts of bone-chilling True Crime documentaries that can be found on various streaming platforms.
 Check out The Keepers, and Dear Zachary.

 Buy A Lottery Ticket

 What would be more badass than winning cash on the unluckiest day of the year?
 Not much, I can tell you that.
 Get a spoopy scratch off for added theatrical effect.